config.yml

 A word or an entire sentence of a line can be replaced, for example, with a word using regular expressions (regex) when using the command in order to have a sort of custom placeholders.

-To do this you just have to add another argument at the end of the /wb bcpremade
+To do this you just have to add another argument at the end of the /wb bcpremade command.

-This argument will be divided in two parts by using a :
+This argument will be divided in two parts by using a :, the regex and the replacement.

-is used to split the argument, you can't use it neither in the regex nor in the replacement; if you need to use it you can use the escape key \:
+Considering that the : is used to split the argument, you can't use it neither in the regex nor in the replacement; if you need to use it you can use the escape key \: instead if you need to put a space between two words use \\.

 If you need to do more than one replacement just add another argument following always the same format.